deep-learning-indaba/Baobab/README.md

 ## Application Lifecycle

 The process starts with the release of an application form for potential applicants to complete online.
-Once all the applications are in, reviewers assess each one by completing a form of their own which is used to record the decisions of each applicant.
+Once all the applications are in, reviewers assess each one by completing a form of their own which is used to record the decisions on each applicant.

 Following the selection process, applicants are informed of the decision and relevant information regarding the event and reference letters (for visas etc.) are dispatched.